 The ability to foresee long-term outcomes and to act on these predictions has been a part of the company’s DNA since our beginnings.
 The fact that we are a publicly traded company does not contradict this orientation, as more and more shareholders favor companies whose strategies incorporate sustainable development goals that do not impede but, on the contrary, favor economic performance.

-Our mission (to create, manufacture and sell veterinary products and, more generally, animal health solutions) puts our company at the heart of the One Health ecosystem, which recognizes that the health of all living beings on Earth is intrinsically linked.
+Our mission—to create, manufacture and sell veterinary products and, more generally, solutions for the health of animals—puts our company at the heart of the One Health ecosystem, which recognizes that the health of all living beings on Earth is intrinsically linked.

 The growth of our Group in France and internationally leads to additional requirements.
 We are deeply rooted in our home territory, the French Riviera.
 With the increase in our workforce and investments in this region, our visibility is growing and making us an example for our teams and our community, both socially and environmentally.

-At the same time, we have also become a global company that derives over 60% of its revenue from outside of Europe, with subsidiaries located in 33 countries across every continent.
+At the same time, we have also become a global company that derives over 60% of its revenue from outside Europe and whose subsidiaries are located in 33 countries across every continent.
 Our company must ensure that this development complies with our common principles, regardless of the territories in which it operates, particularly in the economic, social and environmental spheres.

 In the social sphere, respect for human beings was one of the key values of our founder: maintaining real social dialogue, a proper remuneration and social coverage policy for employees at the lower end of the salary scale, and the trust and attention given to every employee are thus part of our traditional values.
 We are committed to preserving this legacy and building on it by complementing it with ambitious skill development policies.